ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Method

 \subsection{Patch-level feature representation learning}

 The objective of ReConPatch is to learn target-oriented features from patch-level features, thereby enabling more effective discrimination between normal and abnormal features.
 To accomplish this goal, a patch-level features representation learning approach is applied to aggregate highly similar features while repelling those with low similarity.
-As a lack of labeled data is a common challenge in anomaly detection datasets, we employ pseudo-labels to indicate the degree of proximity between patch-level features.
-To address this issue, the similarity between patch-level features using the pairwise similarity and the contextual similarities is measured to be used as pseudo-labels.
+However, such training requires labeled pairs to indicate the degree of proximity between patch-level features.
+To address this issue, we utilize the similarity between patch-level features using the pairwise similarity and the contextual similarities as pseudo-labels.
+The similarity is high, then the pair is pseudo-labeled as positive and vice versa.

 For two arbitrary patch-level features $p_i$ and $p_j$ obtained by $\mathcal{P}(x,h,w)$, let the projected representation be $\bar{z}_i=\bar{g}(\bar{f}(p_i))$ and $\bar{z}_j=\bar{g}(\bar{f}(p_j))$.
 The pairwise similarity between two features, $\omega_{ij}^{Pairwise}$, is then provided by